mizramichaeljon/Creative-Coding-Portfolio/README.md

 </div>

 <br><br>
-## Algorithmically Generated Images - Processing
+## Algorithmically Generated Images (2019 - ) - Processing

+A selection of images generated from deforming the meshes of mathematically defined objects and exploring parameterisation and randomness.
+Click on the images for high-definition display.
 <br><br>

 <div class = "row">